 The cashing in of the funds in the RESPs was painful.
 It is a paper-heavy process that should be automated.
 The argument that going into the Local Branch of my bank is needed to make sure no mistakes are made is just not good enough.
 It seemed more a “cover our backsides” exercise by TD to make sure folks aren’t fraudulently taking funds for kids who are not at Post Secondary institutions.
 If I produce the Letter stating my kid is at an accredited institution (and FAX it to them or e-mail it), why must I sit with a “Mutual Fund Specialist” for an hour to finally get the money out?

 How does TD Waterhouse do this?
-Must I find a TD Waterhouse office to cash in one of their RESPs?
+Do I need to find a TD Waterhouse office to cash in one of their RESPs?

 Am I Done?